vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete the DHCP configuration, restoring it to factory default.

 ### /4.0/edges/{edgeId}/dhcp/config/ippools
-Working with DHCP IP Pools
+Working With DHCP IP Pools
 -----

 * **post** *(secured)*: Add an IP pool to the DHCP configuration.
 Returns a pool ID within